swaldman/sbt-ethereum/src/main/paradox/getting-started/mac-linux.md

 ```
 The file `sbtw` is an _sbt wrapper script_.
 You can run it, and it will download and install @ref:[sbt](../appendix/a_prerequisites.md#sbt) as needed.

 Alternatively, if you already have `sbt` installed on your machine, you can just run that.
-We'll try the warpper script:
+We'll try the wrapper script:
 ```
 $ ./sbtw
 ```